Ghayal: Once Again: Plot

 the video over to their friend Rohan's father lawyer, Kriplani in order to ensure the children remain safe.
 However, Kriplani quietly returns it to Bansal and Rohan realizes that his father has given up the video and thus urges Zoya to reach Ajay Mehra.
 As the children hurry to reach Ajay, they are intercepted by Bansal's thugs.
 A chase ensues and Ajay saves the children, recovering the video.
 Riya takes the children to the hospital, but they are yet again abducted by Bansal's men.
 Ajay finds out that Anushka is his late girlfriend Varsha’s and his own daughter.
 Her grandfather had kept the secret to shield her from Ajay's past after Varsha’s death.
-Kabir tortures the children until Bansal, tired of his son's tantrums, warns him away.
+Devastated, Kabir tortures the children until Bansal, tired of his son's tantrums, warns him away.

 Bansal holds Anushka and releases the other children.
 He tells Ajay that his daughter will henceforth stay with Bansal in order to ensure the safety of Kabir.
 Bansal's mother objects, but Bansal, locked in moral conflict, waves her away.
 Bansal orders the Home Minister to arrest Ajay.
 Ajay overcomes the cops and mounts an attack on the Bansal mansion to rescue Anushka.
 After a fierce fight, Ajay rescues Bansal's family who gets trapped in the debris.
 Ajay then goes to the chopper landing, where he sees Kabir torturing Anushka and beats him up.
 He is about to kill him when Bansal pleadingly apologizes to Ajay and Anushka where he, along with Kabir surrenders to the police.
 Ajay and Anushka recover in the hospital surrounded by Rhea, and their friends.